 Wave 1: Class Support.
-At this level, the class teacher and teaching assistant will monitor the specific needs of the child closely, and differentiate within class (by learning style, task, resource, outcome, questioning techniques, support focus for teacher/TA as appropriate).
+At this level, a child is identified as potentially being at risk of not making adequate progress.
+Adequate progress is defined as attaining within the expected level in the school's assessment system and progress is sustained throughout the year.
+The class teacher and teaching assistant will monitor the specific needs of the child closely, and differentiate within class (by learning style, task, resource, outcome, questioning techniques, support focus for teacher/TA as appropriate).

-Wave 2: A child will be placed on Learning Support when their learning difficulty or disability calls for provision different from or additional to that normally available to pupils of the same age.
-This includes support from the teacher/TA, adjustments and extra resources in class, small group intervention and strategies implemented by the class/ subject teacher.
+Wave 2: A child will be placed on Learning Support when assessment data and teacher observation indicate they are consistently not attaining the expected level and/or their progress is minimal.
+Additional support and curriculum differentiation is required.
+This will include greater focus from the teacher/TA, adjustments and extra resources in class, small group intervention and strategies implemented by the class/ subject teacher.
 The pupil identified is then added to the class Provision Map.
+The Provision Map details any additional support and the targets the child is working towards.
+A Learning Support letter detailing this information is sent to parents,